 It’s important to realize that sometimes, even “bad trips” produce the most benefits in the long run.
 In one study, a volunteer was given the highest dose (30 mg/70 kg) and reported that it was the worst experience she had ever encountered.

 Although she almost dropped out of the study, she ended up continuing to participate and actually re-evaluated her first experience as one with spiritual significance with life satisfaction and well-being benefits.
 She then rated her second encounter as the number one most personally meaningful and spiritually significant experience of her life.

 While genuinely “bad” trips are possible, especially with higher doses, it’s helpful to know that there are tools that can help mitigate bad trips and transform them into experiences with significant insight and meaning.

 Feeling supported in your journey with psychedelics is undoubtedly the best way to prevent truly bad trips, and to turn them into meaningful experiences.
-Seeking support from a psychedelic coach is essential to accessing and integrating the insights received in a magic mushroom experience, especially the tough ones.
-Click here to speak with one of our expert coaches today.
+Seeking support from a psychedelic trip sitter who also offers integration services is essential to accessing and implementing the insights received in a magic mushroom experience, especially the tough ones.
+Click here to speak with one of our expert facilitators today.

 Lysergic Acid Diethylamide (LSD)

 Recommended Dosage: 50 – 150 µg (micrograms) per individual, 200+ µg in highly supportive settings